Convalescence

 Convalescence is free and open to all from September 3 to November 1, 2024, on the health sciences campus in Center City Philadelphia, continuing Osorio’s practice of premiering works in the environments that inform them.

 Convalescence is rooted in the artist’s personal experience of cancer diagnosis and treatment.
-The project highlights systemic health and health care inequities in the U.S. and includes stories from other Philadelphians of color who have lived through, or are currently experiencing, life-threatening illnesses.
+The project highlights systemic health and health care inequities in the U.S. and includes stories from other Philadelphians who have lived through, or are currently experiencing, life-threatening illnesses.
 Drawing on relationships with groups typically underserved by the health care system, Osorio’s installation explores the nature of community-based care.
 The project extends Jefferson's ongoing medical humanities program, which engages students in the arts and humanities in parallel with their health professions education.
-A series of public programs created with community-based partners committed to health equity will be coordinated in conjunction with the installation.
+A series of public programs created with community-based partners will be coordinated in conjunction with the installation.

 “Over the course of his career, Pepón Osorio has cracked open monstrously complex, systemic problems in American life by focusing on the details.
 By telling real, individual stories and magnifying the everyday objects and environments that surround us, Osorio leads us to new and hopeful understandings of our collective power for change,” said Rob Blackson, curator of Convalescence.